Singularities of mappings on ICIS and applications to Whitney equisingularity: Multiple points and the icss

-This spectral sequence, of homology type, collapses at the second page instead of the first one (cf. \cref{1pag}), because all the differentials are trivial except the ones at the bottom row which may be non-zero (e.g., when $X$ is smooth there are some cases where these entries are non-zero, as the quadruple point of a map germ from $\CC^2$ to $\CC^3$).
+This spectral sequence, of homology type, collapses at the second page instead of the first one (cf. \cref{1pag}), because the bottom row of the $E_1$ page may have non-trivial differentials, as in the case of the quadruple point singularity of a map $\CC^2\rightarrow\CC^3$.
 From this, we can recover the limit of the spectral sequence and deduce the result.
 First of all, take into account that $\textnormal{Im}(F)$ is contractible.
-Furthermore, by \cref{DICIS}, the reduced homology of $D^k(f_t)$ could be non-trivial only in middle dimension, therefore the groups
+Furthermore, by \cref{DICIS}, the reduced homology of $D^k(f_t)$ could be non-trivial only in middle dimension, therefore, the groups

 are possibly non-trivial when

 for $2\leq r+1\leq d(f)$.